GioF71/mpd-alsa-docker/README.md

 VOLUME|DESCRIPTION
 :---|:---
 /db|Where the mpd database is saved
-/music|Where the music is stored. you might consider to mount your directory in read-only mode (`:ro`) /playlists|Where the playlists are stored
+/music|Where the music is stored.
+You might consider to mount your directory in read-only mode (`:ro`) /playlists|Where the playlists are stored
 /log|Where all logs are written (e.g. `mpd.log`, `scrobbler.log` etc)
 /user/config|Where user configuration files must be located.
 Currently supported files: `lastfm.txt`, `librefm.txt`, `jamendo.txt` for `mpdscribble` credentials, `additional-alsa-presets.conf` for user-defined alsa presets.
 Also, the user can create a file named `additional-outputs.txt` including additional outputs, which will be added to the configuration file during the container startup phase.